The AP Stylebook changed its stance on using "over" to mean "more than." Plenty of people were shocked. Find out why they shouldn't have been.

-Salaries went up more than $20 a week.
+- Salaries went up more than $20 a week.

-Salaries went up over $20 a week.
+- Salaries went up over $20 a week.

 Reading comments online, a widely expressed sentiment was that the AP was getting soft, giving up, and caving to the lowest common denominator, but it is not that simple.

-Similarly, after the meeting, copyediting.com had an article calling the change a “nod to reality,” and pointing out that “In a handout for a recent ACES one-day editorial bootcamp, more than vs. over appears under the heading Not Rules at All, and the advice is to worry about it only if you’ve got nothing more pressing to worry about.”
+Similarly, after the meeting, copyediting.com had an article calling the change a “nod to reality,” and pointing out that “In a handout for a recent ACES one-day editorial bootcamp, “more than” versus “over” appeared under the heading “Not Rules at All,” and the advice was to worry about it only if you’ve got nothing more pressing to worry about.”
 Mark Allen, who wrote the article and goes by @EditorMark on Twitter, tweeted “AP's ‘over’ vs. ‘more than’ decision acknowledges what most of us were doing anyway.”

-The “rule” against using over in a sense such as over 20 camels marched down the street was popularized in the late 1800s by William Cullen Bryant, an influential New York Evening Post editor.
-He wrote a list of words to be avoided that he called the Index Expurgatorius.
-The first entry on the list reads simply
+The “rule” against using “over” in a sense such as “over 20 camels marched down the street” was popularized in the late 1800s by William Cullen Bryant, an influential New York Evening Post editor.
+He wrote a list of words to be avoided that he called the “Index Expurgatorius.”
+The first entry on the list reads simply:

 Above and over, for “more than.”

-Daniel Walton Burgess wrote a book in 1856 called Five Hundred Mistakes of Daily Occurrence in Speaking, Pronouncing, and Writing the English Language.
-Mistake #130 in his book reads, “There were not over twenty persons present :” say, more than.
+Bryant is often cited as the originator of the rule, but Jan Freeman pointed out on Twitter that there is an earlier source.
+Walton Burgess wrote a book in 1856 called Five Hundred Mistakes of Daily Occurrence in Speaking, Pronouncing, and Writing the English Language.
+Mistake #130 in his book reads, “There were not over twenty persons present :” say, ‘more than.’
 Such a use of this word is not frequent among writers of reputation.
-It may, however, be less improperly employed, where the sense invests it with more of a semblance to its literal signification: as, “This pair of chickens will weigh over seven pounds.”
-Even in this case, it is better to say more than.”
+It may, however, be less improperly employed, where the sense invests it with more of a semblance to its literal signification: as, ‘This pair of chickens will weigh over seven pounds.’
+Even in this case, it is better to say ‘more than.’”
 It seems he needs to make up his mind.
-It’s OK, but even then it’s not OK.
+It’s OK, but then it’s not OK.
 I don’t know whether Bryant got the rule from Burgess, but either way, there’s still no rationale.
 It’s a rule one or two guys made up.

 I asked Minthorn and Christian why they made the change, and they said, “Because it makes sense.”
 They noted the overwhelming common usage and said, “We were swimming against the tide to go the other way.
-There’s no logical, grammatical reason for not using over with numbers.
-There are contexts where more than might work better, but over is appropriate in the overwhelming majority of cases.”
+There’s no logical, grammatical reason for not using ‘over’ with numbers.
+There are contexts where ‘more than’ might work better, but ‘over’ is appropriate in the overwhelming majority of cases.”